tnc1997/ts-utils/libraries/array/docs/array.contains.md

 ## contains() function

-Check if an array contains a specified value.
+Determines if an array contains a specified value.

 <b>Signature:</b>